-As students are heading back to school, we thought we would review the basics of pancreatic cancer for those who are new to the disease or anyone who wants a refresher.
+Editor’s note: As pancreatic cancer continues to make headlines, we thought we would review its basics for those who are new to the disease or anyone who wants a refresher.

 What is a pancreas?